-Your babies’ sleep schedule does not always sync with yours.
+Your babies’ nap schedule does not always sync with yours.
 Anticipate that there will be times when you want to get some rest but your babies are still wide awake.

-Here are some ways you can help your babies sleep better so you can also get your much deserved rest:
+Here are some ways you can help your babies sleep better by having some healthy sleep habits so you can also get your much deserved rest:

 Signs of sleepiness include:

 But just because one is showing signs of sleepiness doesn’t mean the other twin is ready to take a nap.
 Pay attention to cues that each baby exhibits individually as they may have different needs at a given time.

 Holding your baby to your chest and rocking him softly is one of the simplest ways to get him to sleep.
 Babies however have their own preferred method or objects that they associate with sleep such as nursing, their binkies, the smell of mommy, among others.
 It takes time to decipher what specific tactic gets your babies to sleep so be patient.